 In the case of your Coinbase.com account, Coinbase acts as the custodian.

 A self-custody wallet, also known as a self-hosted wallet, is a type of wallet where your private keys are stored locally on your device, giving you complete control over your funds and assets.
 To access and manage your wallet, you typically use a 12-word recovery phrase, which should be securely backed up and kept confidential.

 Anyone can sign up for a self-custody wallet, even if you don’t have an email address or a bank account.

 There are three main differences:

 1. Control of funds

-Self-custody wallets allow you to directly interact with decentralized applications, such as DEX trading, lending, liquidity pools, etc. When you conduct a transaction, they are usually done in real-time and on-chain.
+Self-custody wallets: You can interact directly with decentralized applications, such as DEX trading, lending, liquidity pools, etc. Your transactions are usually done in real-time and on-chain.

 Self-custody wallets: As the owner, you hold all of the wallet’s information.
 Your wallet is secured via a 12-word recovery phrase, which must be kept private and backed up securely.
 If you lose your private keys, Coinbase Wallet cannot help recover your account.
 Never share your recovery phrase with anyone and back it up in a safe location.